-Candidate shall have passed 10+2 examination conducted by the respective state/central government authorities recognized as equivalent to 10+2 examination by the Association of Indian Universities (AIU) with English as one of the subjects and Physics, Chemistry, Mathematics (P.C.M) and or Biology (P.C.B / P.C.M.B.) as optional subjects individually.
-Any other qualification approved by the PharmacyCouncil of India as equivalent to any of the above examinations.
+Candidate shall have passed 10+2 examination conducted by the respective state/central government authorities recognized as equivalent to 10+2 examination by the Association of Indian Universities (AIU) with English as one of the subjects and Physics, Chemistry, Mathematics (P.C.M) and or Biology (P.C.B / P.C.M.B.) as subjects should have studied.
+Any other qualification approved by the Pharmacy Council of India as equivalent to any of the above examinations.

 Medium of instruction and examination shall be in English.

-Each semestershall consist of not less than 100 working days.
-The odd semesters shall be conducted from the month of June/July to November/December and the even semesters shall be conducted from December/January toMay/June in every calendar year.
+Each semester shall consist of not less than 100 working days.
+The odd semesters shall be conducted from the month of June/July to November/December and the even semesters shall be conducted from December/January to May/June in every calendar year.

 Pharmacy is a rare field of medicine/science that requires close interactions with people to earn their trust as you work towards improving their health.
-After completing their B. Pharmacy, some aspirants will be confused about what to do next.
+After completing the B.Pharm.
+Following are the opportunities available

 After completing Bachelor's in Pharmacy, there are various options for higher education and career-wise.
-Some of India's most popular entrance exams for M. Pharmacy admission are GPAT, NIPER JEE, CUCET, CEE AMPAI, etc. Pharmacy aspirants can even attempt TOEFL, GRE, IELTS, etc., if they wish to get employed overseas.
+Some of India's most popular entrance exams for M.Pharm admission are GPAT, NIPER JEE, CUCET, CEE AMPAI, etc. Pharmacy aspirants can even attempt TOEFL, GRE, IELTS, etc., if they wish to get employed overseas.

-With a range of lucrative Pharmacy career options, B. Pharmacy degree holders can also get employed in the private or government sector as pharmacists, drug inspectors, food inspectors, medical underwriters, or even open a drugstore.
+With a range of lucrative Pharmacy career options, B.Pharm degree holders can also get employed in the private or government sector as pharmacists, drug inspectors, food inspectors, medical underwriters, or even open a drugstore.

 A candidate is required to put in at least 80% attendance in individual courses considering theory and practical separately.
-The candidate shall complete the prescribed course satisfactorily to be eligible to appear for the respective examinations.
+The candidate shall complete the prescribed course satisfactorily to be eligible to appear for the respective examinations

 Courses are broadly classified as Theory and Practical.
 Theory courses consist of lecture (L) and /or tutorial (T) hours, and Practical (P) courses consist of hours spent in the laboratory.
 Credits (C) for a course is dependent on the number of hours of instruction per week in that course, and is obtained by using a multiplier of one (1) for lecture and tutorial hours, and a multiplier of half (1/2) for practical (laboratory) hours.
 Thus, for example, a theory course having three lectures and one tutorial per week throughout the semester carries a credit of 4.
 Similarly, a practical having four laboratory hours per week throughout semester carries a credit of 2.